 Major works performed in the Choir’s own Concert Series have included Vivaldi’s Gloria, Haydn’s Nelson Mass, Mozart’s Coronation Mass, Schubert’s Mass in G, Rutter’s Gloria, Britten’s The Golden Vanity, Bennett’s All The King’s Men and Bowman’s Lost to the Music.

-The Choir has toured internationally on fourteen occasions with destinations including the United Kingdom, France, Italy, Germany, Austria, Japan, the United States, Taiwan, the Philippines and China, giving performances in venues ranging from Disneyland in three countries to St Peter’s in Rome.
+The Choir has toured internationally on fifteen occasions with destinations including the United Kingdom, France, Italy, Germany, Austria, New Zealand, Japan, the United States, Taiwan, the Philippines and China, giving performances in venues ranging from Disneyland in three countries to St Peter’s in Rome.

 When the boys are not travelling overseas, they tour their own vast country, from far north Queensland to Albany in South West Australia.